adrhill/julia-ml-course/website/workflows.md

 ~~~
 <div class="admonition warning">
   <p class="admonition-title">Warning</p>
-  <p>Unlike previous lectures, these notes are currently not designed as stand-alone content,
-  but to accompany a live demonstration in the
+  <p>These notes are designed to accompany a live demonstration in the
   <i>Julia programming for Machine Learning</i> class at TU Berlin.</p>
 </div>
 ~~~